ajoberstar/gradle-git-publish/README.md

 ## Usage

 See the [Release Notes](https://github.com/ajoberstar/gradle-git-publish/releases) for updates on changes and compatibility with Java and Gradle versions.

+> [!NOTE]
+> As of 5.0.0, the plugin uses the Git CLI for all behavior. `git` binary must be on the `PATH`.

 ### Applying the Plugin